Human Rights Defender of Armenia: History

-The office of the Human Rights Defender of Armenia was founded in the beginning of 2004 through legislation signed by the former President of Armenia, Robert Kocharyan.
+The office of the Human Rights Defender of Armenia was founded in the beginning of 2004 through legislation signed by the former president of Armenia, Robert Kocharyan.

+Amnesty International's 2024 report on Armenia notes that in June 2024, staff in the office of the Human Rights Defender reported being subjected to threats, harassment and verbal abuse, particularly for their work with LGBT+ individuals.

+At Pink Armenia's 2025 IDAHOBIT event, the Human Rights Defender's office confirmed their commitment to monitor the situation of LGBT+ rights, respond to violations, and enhance institutional responses.

+Qualifications

 To be considered as a candidate for the position of Human Rights Defender of Armenia, one must meet the following criteria: